Neepsy/Neepsy.github.io/architecture.markdown

 <br/>

 Designed by the late architect Zaha Hadid, the London Aquatics Centre was orginally built for the 2012 London Olympics games[^1].
+It was the site of many water based events, including swimming, diving, and more.
-The centre has been busy even after the conclusion of the Olympics.
-Today, it hosts various events such as swimming classes, community events, and the occasional sporting competition[^2].
+The Centre has been busy even after the conclusion of the Olympics.
+Today, it acts as an indepedent organization, hosting various events such as swimming classes, community events, and the occasional sporting competition[^2].
 <br/>